 Micro-scale EMG arrays for recording single- and multi-unit activity from muscle populations, and algorithms for analyzing the resulting data.

 *By developing advanced nanofabrication tools for manufacturing ultra-dense, ultra-flexible electrode arrays, we are creating a new class of electromyography (EMG) electrodes capable of recording large populations of single-unit recordings from muscle fibers during behavior.

-*Developing devices for songbirds, mice, rats, frogs, and nonhuman primates.
+*Developing devices for humans, songbirds, mice, rats, frogs, and nonhuman primates.

 *Ensure flexibility and biocompatibility of the fabricated three-dimensional (3D) multi-electrode array (MEA) devices.